adrianoc/cecilifier/README.md

 - I do not claim that the generated code is suitable or even correct - I do have tests though :)
 - I have not tried to clean up the code too much, so there are some really bad code duplication

+Thanks
+---

+I'd like to thank JetBrains for donating me a [Rider](https://www.jetbrains.com/rider/) license.